munificent/journal/_posts/2010-09-28-ruby-blocks-pythons-with-and-magpies-test-suite.md

 ---
 title: "Ruby blocks, Python's with, and Magpie's Test Suite"
-categories: code, language, magpie, python, ruby
+#categories: code, language, magpie, python, ruby
-date: 2010/09/28
 ---
 Part of moving a language from "tiny hobby project" to "thing that I hope people will use" is a solid test suite.
 [Magpie](http://magpie.stuffwithstuff.com/) has a test suite now, but